vippsas/vipps-ecom-api/vipps-ecom-api-checklist.md

     - A complete order ending in `REFUND` ([`/refund`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/refundPaymentUsingPOST) request).
-    - For *reserve capture*: A complete order ending in `VOID` ([`/cancel`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/cancelPaymentRequestUsingPUT) request after reserve).
+    - For _reserve capture_: A complete order ending in `VOID` ([`/cancel`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/cancelPaymentRequestUsingPUT)
+      request after reserve).
-    - We recommend checking this using both the API itself and the API Dashboard, available under *Utvikler* on [portal.vipps.no](https://portal.vipps.no).
+    - We recommend checking this using both the API itself and the API Dashboard, available under _Utvikler_ on [portal.vipps.no](https://portal.vipps.no).
     - **Please note:** Vipps does not do any kind of activation or make any changes based on this checklist.
       The API keys for the production environment are made available on [portal.vipps.no](https://portal.vipps.no)
       as soon as the customer control (see step 2) is completed, independently of this checklist.
-7. The Merchant goes live 🎉
+7. The merchant goes live 🎉

 ## Flow to go live for direct integrations for Vipps partners